Davidkhanian Mansion

-The Davidkhanian Mansion (Persian: عمارت داویدخانیان) is a historic estate in Qazvin, Iran.
+The Davidkhanian Mansion (Persian: عمارت داویدخانیان) is a historic estate in Tehran, Iran.
 It was one of the estates of the Davidkhanian family.
 It is now owned by the Iranian government.

 Description

 Located on the oldest street in Iran, Sepah Street, the main building on the grounds of the estate had fifty rooms.
 There were also many separate buildings on the property for family members, as well as a lily pond, four tennis courts, stables for the horses, and a rose garden.

 Owners

 General Martiros Khan Davidkhanian, a prominent member of the Davidkhanian family, owned the house for much of the 19th century while serving as a General and Chief of Staff of the Persian Cossack Brigade as well as teaching French and Russian at Dar ul-Funun as a professor.
 Sarkis Khan Davidkhanian, Soleiman Khan Davidkhanian, and Eskandar Khan Davidkhanian were also known to frequent its grounds.

-In 1894 when his daughter Maryam Davidkhanian married Alexander Khan Setkhanian, another high ranking and highly decorated General in the Persian army, Martiros added this mansion-compound to her dowry.
+In 1894 when his daughter Maryam Davidkhanian married Alexander Khan Setkhanian, another high ranking and highly decorated General in the Iranian army, Martiros added this mansion-compound to her dowry.